superdesk/fireq/docs/superdesk-ci.md

+# [test.superdesk.org][1]

+**It uses authorization via Github, also people must be in [Superdesk Organisation][2] to get access here.**

+From the dashboard (needs UI improvements and more information).:
+- builds can be restarted
+- links to the test instances can be found

+Logs can be found here: https://test.superdesk.org/logs/

 # Fire:build

-During the build there are many statuses posted via [Github API][1].
+During the build there are many statuses posted via [Github API][3].

-For example: the tree for [superdesk-client-core][2]:
+For example: the tree for [superdesk-client-core][4] (click on green tick):
 ```
 ├─ fire:!restart
 ├─ fire:build
 │   ├─ fire:check-docs
 │   ├─ fire:check-e2e
+│       ├─ fire:check-e2e--part1
+│       ├─ fire:check-e2e--part1
 │   ├─ fire:check-npmtest
 │   ├─ fire:www
 ```
-- `fire:!restart` is just status for restarting the build from github interface.
+- `fire:!restart` is just status for restarting the build from github interface
-- `fire:build` is root status, if some of his children are failing it's also failing.
+- `fire:build` is root status, if some of his children fail it also fails
+- `fire:check-e2e` has two children, so if one of them fails it also fails
-- `fire:www` if successful has link to test instance for particular PR or branch.
+- `fire:www` if successful has link to test instance for particular PR or branch

-# [test.superdesk.org][3]

-This is simple dashboard (needs UI improvements and more information).

-**It uses authorization via Github, also people must be in [Superdesk Organisation][4] to get access here.**

-From this dashboard:
-- builds can be restarted
-- links to test instances can be found

 # Fire:www